Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Release August 2023

-Game type Crash (not a slot; no reels, paylines, bonus rounds, or free spins)
+Game type Crash (not a slot: no reels, no paylines, no symbols, no bonus rounds, no free spins)

 RTP 95% to 95.9%, operator-configurable.
-Peak 95.9% requires a cash-out at or below 1.12x; higher targets keep the theoretical RTP but observed return drifts toward the lower end of the band.
+Peak 95.9% requires a cash-out at or below 1.12x; longer targets keep the theoretical figure but observed return drifts toward the lower end of the band.

 Bet range $1 to $100 per leg, two legs available per round via Two Bets